 This course outlines and presents applications of mindfulness for clinician self-care and supervision, and as a tool to enhance positive behavior change for clients and patients.
+Despite the ancient origins of mindfulness practices, advances in contemporary neuroimaging, brainbased, and psychological research reveals positive outcomes when mindfulness-based modalities are applied in the treatment of depression, anxiety, addictions and trauma related disorders.
 Students will acquire competency in understanding and applying the core concepts of mindfulness and psychotherapy to clinical practice, while learning mindfulness techniques.
-Student learning outcomes in this class will contribute to clinical competencies in psychotherapeutic self-awareness, therapist-client relationship building, research and evaluation, assessment and intervention strategies, diversity and social responsibility, management and supervision, and writing and presentation skills.
+Student learning outcomes in this class will contribute to clinical competencies in psychotherapeutic self-awareness, therapist-client relationship building, assessment and intervention strategies, and supervision.